NASA-DEVELOP/VOCAL/README.md

 :---:|:---:
 ![img](http://i.imgur.com/4c4nCaW.png?1) | ![img](http://i.imgur.com/BFJVzBw.png?1)

+## Getting Started:

+See the website above for installation instructions and a user guide

 ## Contributing:

-See the issue tracker for a number of on-going tickets that detail needed enhancements and bug fixes vocal could benefit from.
+See the issue tracker for a number of on-going tickets that detail needed enhancements and bug fixes VOCAL could benefit from.
 Learn more at the website above.

-## Big Ideas:

-* [ ] Draw shape of object on sidebar when clicking on selection for db
-* [ ] Move database to MySQL and get away from sqlite
-* [ ] Start integrating testing?
-* [ ] Radial Shapes
-* [ ] Dynamic page loading for a smoother transition with panning data
-* [ ] Centralized database support
+Developers can check out the documentation on the site for an intro to working with VOCAL's code

 ## Notes:

-Database finite limit could be extended with pagination, splitting the database into 'pages' that the user would need to go through.
-But this also introduces the fact that searching would need to pull all pages for an ample search

-Py2exe can be used for building an executable, but research will need to be done into developing a setup file.
+See changelog for changes in the most recent version